Hinduwebsite.com

 “My august friend,” replied the king of Magadha, “I know that the Princess worships you for the heroism you have displayed in battle, the wisdom you have shown in council, and the magnanimity with which you have dealt with your conquered enemy.
 She beholds in you not only the ideal of royalty but also the restorer of her father’s fortunes, worthy of her sincerest gratitude.
 It is but for you to make her admiration blossom out into rich love and wifely devotion.”

 XI.
-THE CONSPIRACY go To Contents
+THE CONSPIRACY Scroll Up

 Asvaghosha held daily conversations with Kanishka, in which not only his friends charaka and the king of Magadha, but also Princess Bhadrasri, his bride-elect, were now wont to join.